INAImexico/ocds_paymentMethod_extension/README.md

 **Code** | **Title** | **Description**
 --|--|--
 paymentMethod | Payment method | The payment method used to make the transaction.
-The values of the paymentMethod codelist must be used (https://github.com/INAImexico/ocds_paymentMethod_extension/blob/master/codelists/paymentMethod.csv). cash | Cash | The payment associated with this contract was made through cash. check | Check | The payment associated with this contract was made by check. wireTransfer | Wire transfer | The payment associated with this contract was made through a bank transfer.
+The values of the [paymentMethod](https://github.com/INAImexico/ocds_paymentMethod_extension/blob/master/codelists/paymentMethod.csv)  codelist must be used. cash | Cash | The payment associated with this contract was made through cash. check | Check | The payment associated with this contract was made by check. wireTransfer | Wire transfer | The payment associated with this contract was made through a bank transfer.